 In April 2022, members of the management team, including Ms. Costin and Ms. Perry, were granted equity awards as part of a retention program implemented by Grove in order to retain critical talent through the closing of the business combination and thereafter.
 As a result, each of Ms. Costin and Ms. Perry received a retention RSU award with respect to 200,000 shares of Grove common stock, with vesting subject to the achievement of both a liquidity event and service-based vesting requirements over four years.
 Following the consummation of the business combination and the expiration of the Lock-Up Period, the Company expects to make additional similarly sized grants to the management recipients as well as broader-based grants to its employees for retentive and incentive purposes.
-In addition, following the closing of the business combination and as permitted by the terms of Grove's 2016 Equity Incentive Plan and subject to the consent of the impacted participants, the Company expects to initiate an option exchange with respect to certain options that were previously granted and which have a diminished incentive value given the decline in the Company's stock price since the awards were granted.
-No option exchange has been approved by the Company and no specific terms of any option exchange have been proposed.
-Any option exchange following the closing of the business combination will be subject to the approval of the Board and applicable securities laws.
+In addition, following the closing of the business combination and as permitted by the terms of Grove's 2016 Equity Incentive Plan and subject to the consent of the impacted participants, the Company expects to initiate an option exchange with respect to certain option exchange has been approved by the Company and no specific terms of any option exchange have been proposed.
+Any option exchange following the closing of the business combination and applicable securities laws.